wortelus/xplane-streamdeck/README.md

 ### CLI Usage
-Choose desired plane type configuration in `config.yaml` by setting the `active-preset` parameter

 **Execute the script by running the `start.py` with Python 3 by:**

 running `python .\start.py` under the *xplane-streamdeck* directory,